 PAIRS ARE CREATED BY YOU!
 HERE’S HOW:

-STEP 1: Mentors complete an online registration form.
+STEP 1: Mentors complete a signup form

 STEP 2: Next, mentees also sign up online and select which mentor(s) are a good match.
 Mentor pairings need not be geographically near one another.
 Meeting remotely is fine.

 STEP 3: Mentors then choose a mentee from those who selected them.

 STEP 4: The matches will be announced via email.